nov1n/RemarkablePocket/README.md

 ```

 The first time you run the application, you will be asked to authorize Pocket and Remarkable Cloud.
 Once you have done
-this subsequent runs will read the credentials from the `~/.remarkable-pocket` and `~/.rmapi` file.
+this subsequent runs will read the credentials from the `~/.remarkable-pocket` and `~/.rmapi` files.
 You can also change
 the timezone in the command to match your location.

 By default, articles are synchronized to the `/Pocket/` directory on the Remarkable every 60 minutes.

 ### Docker Compose

 If you prefer to use [Docker Compose](https://docs.docker.com/compose/) first run the command in the [Usage](#usage) section and complete the authentication steps (this only needs to happen once).
-When syncing starts you can stop the container, download the [docker-compose.yml](docker-compose.yml) file, and run `docker-compose up`.
+When syncing starts you can stop the container, download the [docker-compose.yml](docker-compose.yml) file, and run `docker compose up`.

 ### Raspberry Pi